Mass in the Catholic Church: Communion rite

 The faithful receive Communion kneeling or standing, as decided by the Episcopal Conference.
-For instance, the United States Episcopal Conference has decreed that "Holy Communion is to be received standing, though individual members of the faithful may choose to receive Communion while kneeling", while that for England and Wales says: "In the dioceses of England and Wales Holy Communion is to be received standing, though individual members of the faithful may choose to receive Communion while kneeling.
-However, when they communicate standing, it is recommended that the faithful bow in reverence before receiving the Sacrament.
+For instance the version of the General Instruction of the Roman Missal used by the United States Conference of Catholic Bishops says that "Holy Communion is to be received standing, unless an individual member of the faithful wishes to receive Communion while kneeling.
+When receiving Holy Communion, the communicant bows his or her head before the Sacrament as a gesture of reverence and receives the Body of the Lord from the minister," while that used by the Catholic Bishops' Conference of England and Wales says: "In the dioceses of England and Wales Holy Communion is to be received standing, though individual members of the faithful may choose to receive Communion while kneeling.
+However, when they communicate standing, it is recommended that the faithful bow in reverence before receiving the Sacrament."

 The distributing minister says "The Body of Christ" or "The Blood of Christ", or "The Body and Blood of Christ" if both are distributed together (by intinction).
 The communicant responds: "Amen."
 In most countries the communicant may receive the consecrated Host either on the tongue or in the hand, at the communicant's own discretion.
 If in the hand they should step aside and reverently consume the Host immediately.

 While Communion is distributed, singing of an appropriate approved chant or hymn is recommended, to emphasize the essentially "communitarian" nature of the body of Christ.
 If there is no singing, a short antiphon may be recited either by the congregation or by some of them or by a lector.
 Otherwise, the priest himself recites it just before distributing Communion.

 "The sacred vessels are purified by the priest, the deacon, or an instituted acolyte after Communion or after Mass, insofar as possible at the credence table."
 Then the priest concludes the Liturgy of the Eucharist with the Prayer after Communion, for which the faithful are invited to stand.

 Concluding rite

 After the Prayer after Communion, announcements may be made.
 The Missal says these should be brief.
 The priest then gives the usual liturgical greeting and imparts his blessing.
 The liturgy concludes with a dialogue between the priest and the assembly.
 The deacon, or in his absence, the priest himself then dismisses the faithful.
 The 2011 edition of the Missal adds new versions of the dismissal.

 The faithful respond: "Thanks be to God."
 The priest and other ministers then venerate the altar with a kiss, form a procession, and exit the sanctuary, preferably to a recessional hymn or chant from the Graduale, sung by all.
+Some practices will include a Marian antiphon (e.g. Angelus, Hail Mary etc) before the recessional hymn.

-The Mass being over, the faithful may depart or stay a while, pray, light votive candles at shrines in the church, converse with one another, etc. In some countries, including the United States, the priest customarily stands outside the church door to greet the faithful individually as they exit.
+As Mass is over, the faithful may depart or stay a while, pray, light votive candles at shrines in the church, converse with one another, etc. In some countries, including the United States, the priest customarily stands outside the church door to greet the faithful individually as they exit.